Sebastian Giovinco: Sampdoria

-2022 season: Return to Serie A

 In January 2022, Giovinco joined the training camp for former club Toronto FC.
 However, on 8 February 2022, Giovinco signed with Sampdoria, a short-term contract until the end of June, as a replacement for the injured Manolo Gabbiadini.

 International career

 Youth career

-Giovinco has represented Italy at every youth level from the under-16 level onwards.
-He was called up to Italy under-21 by head coach Pierluigi Casiraghi to make his U-21 debut in the 2009 European Championship opening qualifier on 1 June 2007 and helped in their 4–0 defeat of Albania.
+Giovinco represented Italy at every youth category from the under-16 level onwards.
+He was called up to the Italy under-21 side by head coach Pierluigi Casiraghi to make his U21 debut in the 2009 European Championship opening qualifier on 1 June 2007, and helped in their 4–0 defeat of Albania.

-He also played at the 2008 Toulon Tournament, where he appeared in all five matches, and was voted the most valuable player of the competition, scoring two goals in the opening game against the Ivory Coast, and netting the winning penalty in the semi-final shoot-out against Japan.
+Giovinco also played at the 2008 Toulon Tournament, where he appeared in all five matches, and was voted the most valuable player of the competition, scoring two goals in the opening game against the Ivory Coast, and netting the winning penalty in the semi-final shoot-out against Japan.
 Italy ultimately won the competition, defeating Chile 1–0 in the final.
-That summer, he and Juventus teammates Claudio Marchisio and Paolo De Ceglie were named in the squad for the 2008 Summer Olympics in Beijing, China.
-On 7 August 2008, he scored the opening goal in a 3–0 win against Honduras in the first match of the competition where he struck the ball from outside of the box with his weaker left foot; Italy were eliminated in the quarter-finals of the competition, following a 3–2 loss to Belgium on 16 August.
+That summer, Giovinco, alongside Juventus teammates Claudio Marchisio and Paolo De Ceglie, were named in the Italy squad for the 2008 Summer Olympics in Beijing, China.
+On 7 August 2008, he scored the opening goal in a 3–0 win against Honduras in the first match of the competition, where he struck the ball from outside of the box with his weaker left foot; Italy were eliminated in the quarter-finals of the competition, following a 3–2 loss to Belgium on 16 August.

-In the summer of 2009, Giovinco was called up to the U-21 side for the European Championships in Sweden after playing a part in their successful qualifying campaign.
+In the summer of 2009, Giovinco was called up to the under-21 side for the European Championship in Sweden, after playing a part in their successful qualifying campaign.
 Giovinco started in every single match at the tournament, but Italy lost to eventual winners Germany 1–0 in a tightly contested semi-final.
 Due to his performances throughout the European Championship, he was named to the Team of the Tournament, and was also included in the list of the top ten players of the competition.